 Backcountry Babes is an organization that was founded on providing opportunities for women to explore and learn more about outdoor recreation.
 We know that women sometimes have feelings of vulnerability and fear in pursuit of outdoor experiences, or that gender-related dynamics can affect a woman’s capabilities to experience, learn, and be empowered while participating in outdoor recreation.
 We understand that sometimes there just isn’t an opportunity or good mentor available to learn from.

-We believe in women; their power, their strength, their individuality, and their beauty!
+We believe in women; our power, our strength, our individuality, and our beauty!

 Backcountry Babes (formerly know as Babes in the Backcountry) was founded in 1997 by Leslie Ross, a 3x champion telemark skier.
 In the mid-1990s, Leslie recognized the lack of equality of women participating in recreational activities and outdoor sports.
 Her own passion for skiing and backcountry travel provoked her to create a business that would provide more instructional opportunities and adventures for other women to get outdoors in a comfortable and inspiring environment.
 The company was a leader in this movement at the time, and continues to be so.

-Since 2014, Backcountry Babes has been owned by Michelle Trame and Emily Hargraves.
-Michelle and Emily are both avid backcountry skiers, backpackers, cyclists and river runners with a long history of working in outdoor education and guiding trips all over the world.
-They are delighted to have to opportunity to carry on so many years of Backcountry Babes tradition and history and also to explore what new possibilities lay on the horizon for the Babes.
+Since 2014, Backcountry Babes has been owned by Emily Hargraves.
+An enthusiastic backcountry skier, backpacker, cyclist and river runner who has led outdoor education trips all over the world.
+She is delighted to have to opportunity to carry on so many years of Backcountry Babes tradition and history and also to explore what new possibilities lay on the horizon for the Babes.

-Backcountry Babes continues to operate in Alaska, Colorado, British Columbia, Japan, and wherever our adventures bring us.
-We inspire and empower women in the outdoors with quality and fun instructional opportunities and adventure!
+Backcountry Babes continues to operate in Alaska, Colorado, California British Columbia, Japan, and wherever our adventures bring us.
+We love sharing the adventures of quality trips, with excellent instruction, adventure, and fun with our clients.

 Like snow monkeys, we are a matriarchal hierarchy run by intelligent and fun females.
 We are highly social and hang out in small troops to play, feed, and travel together.
 We enjoy both the snow and water, and are often found enjoying a hot springs pool when we find one.
 Snow monkeys are known to be quite expressive, and in Japan, are considered symbols of success and good fortune.